transpocamp/transportationcamp.org/events/new-england-2018/index.markdown

 * **3:30PM-4:30PM** - Fourth breakout session (in classrooms)
 * **4:30PM** - Closing and adjourn to our happy hour.
 Location TBD.

+##Spotlight Speakers

+We will be announcing a few key speakers that we've invited to give "spotlight" talk each session on some key industry topics and trends.
+Stay tuned!

 ### Hosts